 Just an hour earlier his older sister had picked him up from school, frantic over the news that a bomb had destroyed the Alfred P. Murrah Federal Building where their father worked on the first floor as a building mechanical inspector for the General Services Administration.

-As his sister drove them home, Jay passed the small elementary school where their dad was a board member and had keys to the gymnasium, giving them both access for late night hoop shooting sessions.
+As his sister drove them home, Jay saw the small elementary school where their dad was a board member and had keys to the gymnasium, giving them access for late-night hoop shooting sessions.
 Decked out in thigh-revealing bike shorts and gym socks pulled to just below his knees, Steve would retrieve his son’s rebounds, maybe offering a life lesson about the importance of school or navigating the world of girls as he passed the ball back.

 Jay and his sister pulled up to their beige brick house nestled between a rolling hill and thick tree line that separated the nearest neighbor 500 yards away.
 The driveway was already filled with the cars of relatives and friends who had arrived to comfort their mother and help collect any information about Steve’s whereabouts.

 A glimmer of hope was born when one of Steve’s coworkers called to say they thought he was seen being placed into the back of an El Camino and taken to St. Anthony’s, the nearest hospital that was the destination for cars, vans and pickup trucks that had become makeshift ambulances.

 A few of Jay’s relatives went to the hospital to look for his dad but confirming his admittance was impossible amidst the chaos.
 Injured victims were coming in from every entrance and the hospital’s cafeteria staff took on the role of keeping relatives from overwhelming the facility.

 As the sun set, the televisions in the Curry house remained on as reporters who had been kept blocks away from the blast site were interviewing disoriented first responders who had spent the entire day searching for survivors.

 “They can’t find anyone else who is alive,” a nurse said.